ddap600/Java-React-Login-Authentication/README.txt

 Spring Security
 Lombok

-Also added:
+Added later:
+H2 Database
-H2 dependency and H2 Console dependency.
+H2 Console

-H2 was going to be used for development, but the switch was made to MySQL early on.
+JWT API
+JWT Impl
+JWT Jackson

+The database was changed to use MySQL in the beginning stages.
 The config for H2 is still present, but commented out.